blu3beri/MNNU-Desktop/README.md

     ├── requirements.txt        # Python module requirements
     └── resource.qrc            # QT resource file

-### CHECKLIST
-- [x] Revocation van een credential (gewoon weggehaald voor nu niet gefixed)
-- [x] Credential versturen naar de mobile agent
-- [x] Present-proof van dokter naar mobiel aanvragen
+# Checklist

+**NOTE:** Checklist might be incomplete, code itself also includes TODO comments.

+- [x] Generate QR invitation code to create a connection with the mobile app.
+   - [x] Dialog menu to show pending connections.
+   - [x] Ability to remove a pending connection.
+- [x] Remove active connection with confirmation pop-up.
-- [x] present-proof van mobile naar dokter
+- [x] Send proof-request to mobile app.
-- [x] Optionele waardes in credential
-- [ ] Credentials revoken
-- [ ] Credentials overschrijven
-- [x] Presen-proof delen van een credential vragen
+   - [x] Specify which credential to send a proof request for.
+   - [x] Supply a reason with the proof-request.
-- [x] auto-accept dingen uitzetten
+   - [x] Dialog menu to show pending proof-requests.
+      - [x] Button inside dialog menu to verify received credential.
-- [x] alle requests handmatig accepteren
+- [x] Settings menu.
+   - [x] Select profession of healthcare provider (**does nothing yet**).
+   - [x] Setup ACA-Py server IP/Port (**not saved on application exit**).
-- [x] webhook relay
+   - [x] Button to test connection with ACA-Py server.
+- [ ] Creating and sending healthcare provider diagnostics to mobile app.
+- [ ] Overwriting credentials (when updating existing credentials).
+- [ ] Credential revocation.
-- [ ] Niet meer via admin api
+- [ ] Secure the Admin Api.

+# Known bugs
+No known bugs, please create an issue when finding any (with clear steps to reproduce).